omam-evo/archive/ob23b/README.md

-# Data of OB23a (Theoretical Computer Science)
+# Data of OB23b: Progress Analysis of a Multi-Recombinative Evolution Strategy on the
-Generate experimental results of OB23a.
+Highly Multimodal Rastrigin Function (Theoretical Computer Science) Generate experimental results of OB23b.

 Run script (TRIALS can be changed accordingly), plots are generated automatically.
 * fig1/main_visualize.m: generate Rastrigin contour plot (2D, left) and regular plot (1D, right)
 * fig2/main_dyn.m: evaluation of quality gain (two configurations N=10, N=100) and its normal approximation.
 Evaluation is done in muComLam_sSA.m and optimization is stopped after histogram was generated.